Lesson video

 Okay, so what can you see happening in this picture?
 Mrs. Wordsmith, she's looking pretty scary here, doesn't she?
 She's got snakes coming off the edge of her hair.

-She's got quite an evil look in her eye, or an evil smirk.
+She's got quite an evil look in her eye or an evil smirk.

 And Yin looks absolutely terrified, doesn't she?
-She looks so scared, and almost doesn't look real anymore, does she?
+She looks so scared and almost doesn't look real anymore, does she?
 So your word for this picture is petrified.

 Petrified.

-Petrified is an adjective, and it means terrified or horrified.
+Petrified is an adjective and it means terrified or horrified.

 And that's what you can see has happened to Yin in this picture.

-Mrs. Wordsmith petrified, past tense, Yin.
+Mrs. Wordsmith, petrified, in the past tense, Yin.

 These words are synonyms of petrified.